variousauthors/the-valley/NEXTSTEPS.md

   - [x] deal damage based on ATT stat for player and monster
   - [x] deal damage based on ATT stat vs DEF stat for player and monster
   - [] gain XP after a fight
-  - [] level up periodically, increase ATT and DEF
+  - [] level up periodically, increase ATT, DEF, HP
+       - static levels for now just +4, +1, +1
   - [] heal at the boat
   - [] monster graphics
     - [] use mu's art for the sprite